fsn1995/Fun-with-Google-Earth-Engine/README.md

 ## 2. [GRACE](https://github.com/fsn1995/Fun-with-Google-Earth-Engine/blob/master/grace.js)
 This script displays the long term average GRACE (the Gravity Recovery and Climate Experiment) data.\
 ![screenshot](pic/grace.png)
-## 3. Visualization of Globa Product
+## 3. Visualization of Global Product
 This part aims to visualize some of the global product in the GEE's dataset.
 ## 3.1 EC JRC/Google Global Product
 Explore the global surface product provided by EC JRC/Google.